When you're a B2B SaaS start-up, every closed-won deal is a major milestone. But when you're ready to level up and start targeting enterprises,...

 Moving upmarket is an arduous process that often takes several years.
 It’s an opportunity to confirm your PMF but it’s also the time to revisit your product features and roadmap.

-Once you have an idea of “upmarket” looks like for you, it’s time to ask yourself if you really should.
+Once you have an idea of what “upmarket” looks like for you, it’s time to ask yourself if you really should be making that shift.
 The answer can change based on product, market, team, timing, or any other host of factors.

 The common pros of moving upmarket usually outweigh the cons, but that’s a case-by-case evaluation you must make yourself:

 Which of these apply to you?
-Which points not listed here should you take into consideration?
+Which points not listed here should you also take into consideration?

 If the answer to “should we move upmarket” is yes, could it turn into a no in the next year?
 If the answer is no, what would it take to change that to a yes?